sidoncode/Pw-Skills-November/07th-june/Lab01.md

 ## Part 3 — Create the ECS Cluster, Task Definition & Service

+> Make sure you finished **Part 0** first, or the cluster will fail with the "service linked role" error.

 ### 3a.
 Cluster
 1. Console → **ECS** → **Clusters** → **Create cluster**
 2. Name: **`sample-cluster`**
 3. Infrastructure: **AWS Fargate (serverless)** → **Create**

+> ⚠️ If you see **"Unable to assume the service linked role"**, the cluster creation didn't actually finish — go back to **Part 0**, create the role, wait ~30 seconds, then delete the half-created cluster (if any) and create it again.

 ### 3b.
 Task Definition (describes how to run your container)
 1. ECS → **Task definitions** → **Create new task definition**